Scottish National Party: Salmond governments (2007–2014)

 In 2007, the SNP emerged as the largest party in the Scottish Parliament with 47 of 129 seats, narrowly ousting Scottish Labour with 46 seats and Alex Salmond becoming First Minister after ousting the Liberal Democrats in Gordon.
 The Scottish Greens supported Salmond's election as First Minister, and his subsequent appointments of ministers, in return for early tabling of the climate change bill and the SNP nominating a Green MSP to chair a parliamentary committee.
 Despite this, Salmond's minority government tended to strike budget deals with the Conservatives to stay in office.

+In the final few years of the New Labour government, there were four parliamentary by-elections in Scotland.
+The SNP saw marginal swings towards the party in three of them; 2006 in Dunfermline and West Fife, 2008 in Glenrothes and 2009 in Glasgow North East.
+None were as notable than the 2008 Glasgow East by-election, in which the SNP's John Mason took the third safest Labour seat in Scotland on a 22.5% swing.

 In May 2011, the SNP won an overall majority in the Scottish Parliament with 69 seats.
-This was a significant feat as the Additional member system used for Scottish Parliament elections was specifically designed to prevent one party from winning an outright majority.
 This was followed by a reverse in the party's previous opposition to NATO membership at the party's annual conference in 2012 despite Salmond's refusal to apologise for the Kosovo broadcast on the occasion of the Kosovo Declaration of Independence.

 This majority enabled the SNP government to hold a referendum on Scottish independence in 2014.
 The "No" vote prevailed in a close-fought campaign, prompting the resignation of First Minister Alex Salmond.
 Forty-five percent of Scottish voters cast their ballots for independence, with the "Yes" side receiving less support than late polling predicted.
 Exit polling by Lord Ashcroft suggested that many No voters thought independence too risky, while others voted for the Union because of their emotional attachment to Britain.
 Older voters, women and middle class voters voted no in margins above the national average.

 Following the Yes campaign's defeat, Salmond resigned and Nicola Sturgeon won that year's leadership election unopposed.